The Redemption Process

 Why redemptions might be capacity-constrained

-To generate USDC for redemption proceeds, the system must sell prediction market positions.
+To generate cash for redemption proceeds, the system must sell prediction market positions.
 In markets with limited depth:

 - Selling large quantities could move the market price significantly (market impact)